How do you feel? “Fine.” “Not bad.” “Pretty good.” “Could be worse.” “Yeah, okay….”

 A few emotions fit in the ‘socially acceptable’ range: happy (not too happy, please) resignation, generosity, loving (within limits) disappointment (only momentarily) hurt (grow up and get over it), and grief (that’s enough now, cheer up, life goes on.)

 Authenticity is like a muscle.
 If we have been taught or shamed to conceal our true selves we may temporarily lose access to the feeling doorway.
-Through images-182connecting to our tender and vulnerable hearts we can access the power of compassion, the gift of humanity.
+Through connecting to our tender and vulnerable hearts we can access the power of compassion, the gift of humanity.
 As we become available to the wisdom borne of those feelings we uncover our empathy, instinct, and self trust.
 I am not recommending emotional indulgence or drama drama drama, ad nauseum.
 I am suggesting we dare to feel the enormity of our emotions and become masterful in the transformational capacity of the heart .

 Begin now, what do you feel stirring inside you?